What To Do When Your Husband Is Controlling

 Here are some things that you can do if your husband is controlling.

-Talk To Him If You Haven't Before
+Talk To Him

 Try calmly talking to him about how his behavior and words are making you feel.
 There's always the chance that he doesn't realize that his behavior is coming across like this and will be willing to change.
 However, if you've gone this route before and it hasn't worked, then move on to something else.

 Re-Connect With Your Friends And Family

-Once you're aware of his controlling behaviors, you can probably spot ways that he has separated you off from your family and friends.
-Decide to reconnect with them and make time for them.
+Once you're aware of his controlling behaviors, you may be able to spot the ways he’s separated you from your family and friends.
+Decide to reconnect with them, and start making time for them.
 This doesn't mean that you have to give them all your time, but don't be afraid to go out to dinner with your friends, visit your parents on a Sunday afternoon, or talk to any of them when you need someone to lean on.
 Build a support network that you can turn to when you're struggling in life and with your marriage.

 Talk To A Therapist